Documentation Index

 Page data - Product

-You can also utilize this method if you are using Insider's Product Catalog Management.
+You can also utilize this method if you are using Insider One's Product Catalog Management, provided you are using Clickstream.
 With the data you define with the type: ‘product’ method, the system also updates that specific product's data in the product catalog.
 It is suggested to define as much information as you need in your use cases.
 This is why many of the properties in the data table below are marked as “Required”.

-This is also why this method has some other optional product attributes / event parameters.
+This is also why this method includes additional optional product attributes/event parameters.
 They are not listed in the generic data table or example script, but you can implement them just like others in compliance with the data type provided below:

 • groupcode property as string